HelpBot Assistant

-Below is the list of minimum dependencies required to use the linear gauge.
+The following lists the minimum dependencies required to use the Linear Gauge:

 |-- @syncfusion/ej2-lineargauge